-Central Texas, like other areas of the State, is susceptible to drought conditions.
-The City of Georgetown provides water to the residents of the District; however, if the District experiences drought conditions, water usage and rates could be impacted.
+Central Texas, like other areas of the State, has experienced drought conditions.
+The City of Georgetown provides water to the residents of the District; however, if drought conditions arise, the District could implement water restrictions for residents of the District, and water usage and rates could be impacted.